mkidson/mkidson_obsidian_vault/MSc/To-Do files/ANSTT presentation. PhD week presentation but without the tutorial on spectrometry. Emphasise the use of iThemba and just be a presence there for n-lab.md

 - The flux can also increase if there are just so many particles coming from the sun.
 - Most of the events that we experience and which affect the dose received at flight altitude have timescales of a few hours, so constant monitoring is necessary to be able to catch and characterise them for future simulations.

-# Why measure
+# Why measure SPECTRA
-- As before, measurement is necessary in these fields as the neutron fluence spectrum can change shape and intensity, and the dose due to neutron radiation is heavily dependent on the fluence.
 - The general shape of the neutron spectrum in aviation is like the figure shown, with peaks at 1 and 100 MeV.
+The shape could change during solar events.
+- So measurement is necessary in these fields as the dose due to neutron radiation is heavily dependent on the the shape and intensity of that spectrum.

 # Detector systems for neutron spectrometry
 - The goal is to measure the energy distribution of the neutrons present in the environment.
 - There are a number of techniques that can be used in the lab, but in the field there is practically only one: spectrum unfolding.
+- Especially where the spectrum changes, relatively high efficiency detectors are needed, hence organic scintillators.
 - To do unfolding, measurements must be made of known neutron fields and the unknown field is reconstructed from those measured response functions.

 # For aviation